bgamari/ghc-wiki-import/hackathon.md

+These days, GHC is more than just a batch compiler:

+- It's an interactive interpreter
+- It's a (Haskell) library

+The latter, in particular, opens up new possiblities, such as using GHC to parse and type-check Haskell, before analysing or transforming it with your own program.
+However, GHC-as-a-library has a pretty big interface that uses a lot of data types, which will be among the things we'll describe at the hackathon.

 We'll suggest some projects, but you're welcome to come along with your own wacky ideas or itches that you want to scratch, and work on them in an environment with a high-bandwidth connection to developers who really know the innards of GHC.
 You could work on something individual, or in small groups.
 We anticipate all being in one room, or in a tight group of rooms, so there’d be lots of informal interaction.